yanghuikang/Landsat-LAI/README.md

 ![](docs/training_data_spatial.jpg)
 The training set with 1.6 million training samples is available in the ["data"](https://github.com/yanghuikang/Landsat-LAI/tree/main/data) folder, along with the convex hull data used to generate the the QA flags.

-A full version of the dataset with more auxilliary information will be available soon.
+A full version of the dataset with more auxilliary information is available at [Ag Data Commons](https://doi.org/10.15482/USDA.ADC/1521097).

 ## Code
 Python and javascript scripts to export LAI maps for chosen Landsat scene (path/row) over certain time periods.
 Please find the scripts in the ["scripts"](https://github.com/yanghuikang/Landsat-LAI/tree/main/scripts) folder.
 The python script is good for batch export of LAI images to a EE asset directory.